How can gratitude – a widely embraced wellness practice – negatively impact your mental health?

 Gratitude, like every psychological intervention, can positively or negatively impact your mental health.
 Be aware of how you practice gratitude in order to avoid its pitfalls.

-Get your Free eBook: 25 Anxiety & Trauma Coping Hacks
+Sign up to get your Free eBook: 25 Anxiety & Trauma Coping Hacks

 Bence, S. (2020).
 Why I Quit My Gratitude Practice to Improve My Mental Health.
 Healthline.
 Blog post.
 Retrieved from https://www.healthline.com/health/why-i-quit-my-gratitude-practice-to-improve-my-mental-health